Dieudonne-Mukendi/alx-low_level_programming/0x00-hello_world/README.md

 2-Assembler : Generates the assembly code of a C code and save it in an output file.
 --> The C file name is in the $CFILE
---> The output file is named the same as the C file but with the extension .s
+--> The output file is named the same as the C file but with the extension .s 3-name : Compiles a Cfile and creates an executable named cisfun.